THE FOUNDATION FOR APPALACHIAN KENTUCKY OFFERS SCHOLARSHIPS TO STUDENTS TO PURSUE FURTHER EDUCATION.

 Scholarships Offered

-Craft Academy
+Craft Academy Scholarship

-The Craft Scholarship was established by Joe and Kelly Craft to recognize students graduating from the Craft Academy at Morehead State University.
+The Craft Academy Scholarship was established by Joe and Kelly Craft to recognize students graduating from the Craft Academy at Morehead State University.
 It is a unique opportunity to assist students in attending the school of their dreams, by reducing debt that may allow them to attend a college they never thought possible.

 - Graduate from the Craft Academy for Excellence in Science & Mathematics